wyguo/ThreeDRNAseq/vignettes/user_manuals/3D_RNA-seq_App_manual.md

 Introduction
 ------------

-The ThreeDRNAseq (3D RNA-seq) R package is designed for use by biologists to analyze their own RNA-seq data.
+The ThreeDRNAseq (3D RNA-seq) R package is designed for use by biologists to analyze their own RNA-seq data (Guo et al., 2019).
 It provides an interactive graphical user interface (GUI) for differential expression (DE), differential alternative splicing (DAS) and differential transcript usage (DTU) (3D) analyses of RNA-seq data based on the popular pipeline limma (Ritchie et al., 2015).
 It also integrated transcript isoform switch tools, such as IsoKtsp (Sebestyen et al., 2015) and TSIS (Guo et al., 2017) for an enhanced alternative splicing analysis.
 The 3D RNA-seq removes all the unnecessary complexities associated with differential expression analysis and enables a complete RNA-seq analysis to be done quickly (3 Days, thus 3D).
 It allows complex experimental designs such as time-series, developmental series and multiple conditions.
 It employs state-of-the-art methods/statistics and generates 3D results quickly and accurately.

 **3D analysis pipeline**